infor-design/enterprise-wc/src/components/ids-popup-menu/README.md

 - `target` {HTMLElement} if defined, creates a link between this Popup Menu and another element in the DOM.
 - `trigger` {string} the action on which to activate the Popupmenu.
 This defaults to `contextmenu`, but can also be `click` or `immediate`.
+- `arrow` {string} If defined overrides the default arrow position.
+The typical use case is to set this to `none` to not show any arrow.

 ### Menu Group